ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 From the quote above, we see the security concerns for nasty tricks and bugs in the program.

-I think the most interesting is the public good aspect.
-I couldn't find the discussion to frame software as goods of non-rivalrousness and non-exclusiveness.
-The GNU Manifesto [^manifesto] discusses extensively the economic aspect of software development like "Won't programmers starve?" or "Shouldn't a programmer be able to ask for a reward for his creativity?".
+I think the most interesting aspect is the public good.
+I couldn't find a discussion framing software as goods of non-rivalrousness and non-exclusiveness.
+The GNU Manifesto [^manifesto] discusses extensively the economic aspect of software development, like "Won't programmers starve?" or "Shouldn't a programmer be able to ask for a reward for his creativity?".
 Most of the answers didn't cite economic dilemmas but instead said the programmers would contribute in their leisure time and be rewarded with social contribution.

 ### What is the Free Software Movement About?